intel/llvm/sycl/doc/SYCL_compiler_and_runtime_design.md

 number of device compilers for targets specified in the `-fsycl-targets` option.
 If this option is not specified, then single SPIR-V target is assumed, and single device compiler for this target is invoked.

+In the driver, the following bools are defined to determine the compilation mode in SYCL:

+* IsSYCL : True if the user has passed `-fsycl` or `-sycl` to the compilation
+* IsSYCLOffloadDevice: True if calling clang to set up a device compilation
+* IsSYCLHost: True if setting up a call to clang to do a host compilation

+The additional option `-sycl-std` allows specifiying which version of the SYCL standard will be used for the compilation.
+The default value for this option is `1.2.1`.

 #### Ahead of time (AOT) compilation